sqlfluff/sqlfluff/docs/source/layout.rst

    *  The value of :code:`inline` is effectively the same as :code:`touch` but in addition, no line breaks are allowed.
-This is best illustrated by the :code:`spacing_within` a qualified identifier like :code:`my_schema.my_table`.
+This is best illustrated by the spacing found in a qualified identifier like :code:`my_schema.my_table`.

 *  **Line Position**: set using the :code:`line_position` option.
 By default